Law School Application Timeline For College Students

 Prepare a one-page resume of your accomplishments both for the use of faculty letter writers and for inclusion with your law school applications.
 Begin working on your personal statement.

 Start work on obtaining recommendations.
-See the LSAT & CAS Registration and Information Book for instructions if you are going to have recommendations sent to CAS.
 Always personally ask the people you would like to write a recommendation for you.
 It is very helpful to provide them with written information about yourself, including a resume, copies of papers you wrote for their courses, a copy of your personal statement (if available).
 Make sure they understand that they are writing one generic letter that can be sent to every law school to which you are applying.
 It is not necessary for them to produce copies of the same letter individually addressed to the schools to which you are applying, as this will not enhance your application and could delay the mailing of your recommendations.
 Send a "thank you" note a few weeks later to express your gratitude and serve as a reminder.

 Identify factors important to you in your choice of schools (small/large, rural/urban, Northeast/South/West, etc.) Develop a rough list of the schools you think you want to explore further.
-Spend some time reviewing their websites and look up information about them in the latest edition of the Official Guide to U.S. Law Schools, published each May and available free online.
+Spend some time reviewing their websites and evaluating them to see if they meet your requirements.

 Spring of Junior Year